mrbertp/homestead/README.md

 # homestead
-informatic assistance for home gardening (and possibly part design)
+informatic assistance for home gardening (and surely part design)